Punggol: World War II

+The location was declared as a national heritage site with a plaque commemorating the victims of the massacre.

 Post-war Punggol

 In the 1960s, basic amenities like piped water, electricity, paved roads, and drainage systems were introduced through government and self-help programmes.
 It was also at this time that television became popular and antennas could be seen installed on many kampong rooftops.

 Punggol was also known for its sumptuous seafood and boatels that provided services like docking and renting of boats for boating, water skiing and skindiving lessons.
 These seafood restaurants and boatels have since been relocated in the mid-1990s to facilitate land reclamation works.
 Poultry and pig farms were also gradually phased out when redevelopment commenced in the 1970s.
 The last pig farm closed down in 1990.
 Land vacated by resettled farmers were then tendered out on short-term leases for non-pollutive agricultural activities, which included hydroponic non-pollutive vegetable and orchid farms that used to flourish along the Cheng Lim Farmways and Buangkok Farmways.
 These farms existed along with old kampongs and low-rise residential areas.
-Most of these farms have given way to the high-rise HDB flats of Sengkang New Town and Punggol New Town.
+All of these farms have given way to the high-rise HDB flats of Sengkang New Town and Punggol New Town.